mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-05.md

 The **internal dynamics** (electromagnetic, strong, gravity, etc.) do not affect the number of variables.

 - Start with $2 \times 2 \times 3 = 12$ degrees of freedom (4 particles, 3 momentum components each).

-- Subtract 4 for **energy-momentum conservation**.
+-Subtract 4 for **energy-momentum conservation**.
 - Subtract 6 (3 rotations, 3 boosts) since the system has no preferred frame.
 - **Result**: 2 variables.

 - The answer is **also 2**.

-- Angular distributions of final-state particles do not introduce additional independent variables.
+-Angular distributions of final-state particles do not introduce additional independent variables.

 ---